 Soil¶

-Three soil layers for each land cover type including processes:
+Three soil layers for each land cover type, including processes:

-Frost interupting soil processes
+Frost interrupts soil processes

 Infiltration